Avenues to Compromise

 Standardizing Local Administrator Credentials

 If the local Administrator account is named to the same value across servers and the password assigned to the account is also configured to the same value, attackers can extract the account's credentials on one computer on which Administrator or SYSTEM-level access has been obtained.
-The attacker does not have to initially compromise the Administrator account; they need only compromise the account of a user who is a member of the local Administrators group, or of a service account that is configured to run as LocalSystem or with Administrator privileges.
+The attacker doesn't have to initially compromise the Administrator account; they need only compromise the account of a user who is a member of the local Administrators group, or of a service account that is configured to run as LocalSystem or with Administrator privileges.
 The attacker can then extract the credentials for the Administrator account and replay those credentials in network logons to other computers on the network.

 As long as another computer has a local account with the same user name and password (or password hash) as the account credentials that are being presented, the logon attempt succeeds and the attacker obtains privileged access to the targeted computer.
 In current versions of Windows, the built-in Administrator account is disabled by default, but in legacy operating systems, the account is enabled by default.